getnacelle/nacelle-js/packages/shopify-cart/docs/custom-fragments.md

-# Custom Fragments
+# Custom fragments in `@nacelle/shopify-cart`

 If you'd like to query for additional fields on the [`Cart`][shopify-cart-object] object or its sub-properties, you can supply [GraphQL fragments][graphql-fragments-docs] when initializing the `cartClient`.

+`@nacelle/shopify-cart` uses GraphQL queries and mutations to create and modify Shopify `Cart`s.
+We use GraphQL fragments to specify properties of interest for things like `cart.lines.merchandise`, `cart.discountAllocations`, and `userErrors`.

+Because `Cart` data needs will vary project-to-project, it's important that developers have the power to specify their own properties of interest.
+By providing a way to supply `customFragments` to the `cartClient`, developers can enjoy the convenience of `@nacelle/shopify-cart` with the flexibility of GraphQL.

 ## Prerequisites

 1. If you don't have prior experience with GraphQL fragments in GraphQL queries/mutations, please refer to the [GraphQL docs on fragments][graphql-fragments-docs].
 2. If you aren't yet familiar with the schema for Shopify `Cart` data, use your favorite GraphQL client (or [Shopify's Storefront API GraphiQL explorer][shopify-graphiql-explorer]) to explore the Shopify Storefront API's GraphQL schema for the [`Cart`][shopify-cart-object] object and its sub-properties.
 Once you're comfortable with the location and property names of the cart data you're interested in, you can start crafting `customFragments` for `@nacelle/shopify-cart`.

-## Concepts

-### The flexibility of GraphQL fragments

-`@nacelle/shopify-cart` uses GraphQL queries and mutations to create and modify Shopify `Cart`s.
-We use GraphQL fragments to specify properties of interest for things like `cart.lines.merchandise`, `cart.discountAllocations`, and `userErrors`.

-Because `Cart` data needs will vary project-to-project, it's important that developers have the power to specify their own properties of interest.
-By providing a way to supply `customFragments` to the `cartClient`, developers can enjoy the convenience of `@nacelle/shopify-cart` with the flexibility of GraphQL.

-### Default fragments in `@nacelle/shopify-cart`

-Please check out `@nacelle/shopify-cart`'s [default GraphQL fragments][nacelle-shopify-cart-fragments].
-Familiarity with these fragments will help you to identify which fragments you'd like to augment or override.

-### The two flavors of `customFragments`

-There are two flavors of GraphQL fragments that you can supply as `customFragments` - "extension" fragments, and "replacement" fragments.

-#### Extension fragments

-Extension fragments make additive changes to the default fragments.
-When supplying an extension fragment, you can only query for more data, not less.
-Extension fragments have `customFragments` keys that start with "`EXTEND_`".

-#### Replacement fragments

-Replacement fragments totally override `@nacelle/shopify-cart`'s default fragments, except for any data fields that are required by `@nacelle/shopify-cart`.
-Any `customFragments` keys that do not start with "`EXTEND_`" are replacement fragments.

 ## Initializing the `cartClient` with `customFragments`